Carina-P/Skiers-Destinations/README.md

 - **Grading is calculated** from users input.
 - **Grading is visualised** with the number of **stars** and if applicable "half-star".
 - The 10-top list should be **updated immediately** when user grade a resort.
-- The overall average grading for resorts should be saved over sessions.
 - It is possible for same user to **cast more votes if reloading** the page.
 - Possibility to **mail wishes** for other Ski Resorts to be shown on the site.
-The input should include name of ski resort, reason it should show in site, name of person who is mailing and persons mail address.
+The input should include name of ski resort, why resort is interesting (reason), name of person who is mailing and persons mail address.

 ### Expectations
 - Content is **visually satisfying and informative**